 - Requires fine-tuning of nozzle temperature and flow rate

-- Tendency to squeeze out of extruder in all directions except nozzle
+- Tendency to squeeze out of extruder in all directions except the nozzle

 As the name suggests, this 3D printer filament glows in the dark.
 It is designed to glow brightly for an extended amount of time.
 However, you need to charge the object or exposed it to a light source to allow it to emit light.